realA10001986/Flux-Capacitor/README.md

 ##### &#9193; Play time travel sounds

 If other props are connected, they might bring their own time travel sound effects.
 In this case, you can uncheck this to disable the Flux Capacitor's own time travel sounds.

-Note that this only covers sounds played during time travel, not other sound effects.
+This option only covers sounds played during time travel, not other sound effects.

 ##### &#9193; Play TCD-alarm sounds